 - Start the task only if the computer is idle for: By default, this option is unchecked.
 To assign a time, check it and from the drop-down, choose the one as per preference.

-- Wait for idle for: This setting is grayed out and to select this, first choose the above one.
+- Idle – This setting is grayed out and to select this, first choose the above one.

 - Stop if the computer ceases to be idle: Using this condition you tell your event to end when the computer freezes or crashes.